Working to establish free safe alternatives for youth since 1997

 Stephen Ruggiero

-Fair and Responsible Banking specialist at Eastern Bank and an active CASA board member.
-A former CASA alumnus, he is passionate about giving back to the community and advocating for financial equity and responsibility.
+A Fair and Responsible Banking specialist at Eastern Bank and former CASA alumnus, he is passionate about giving back and advocating for financial equity.

 Treasurer